 This system consists of a portable RFID antenna/reader (less than 1.35 pounds) and a ten-inch tablet that, unlike competitor systems, requires no list loading. staffCIRC TRAK uses secure WiFi to communicate in real time with the ILS via SIP2 protocol and immediately alert the user of any detected items with exception statuses.

 Because RFID tags do not require visual line of sight with the RFID antenna, staff can process small stacks of items simultaneously by simply placing them on the antenna.
 Multi-item workflow is 3–4 times faster than a barcode workflow.
-Working with the library’s ILS, Tech Logic’s RFID systems add efficiencies to any workflow.
+Working with the library’s ILS, Tech Logic’s RFID staff workstations add efficiencies to the staff workflow.
 Staff’s interaction will be with your ILS interface, as it is now.

 RFID self-checkout is 3–4 times faster than barcode self-checkout because patrons can process small stacks of items simultaneously on an RFID antenna.
 Upon checkout, the system automatically turns off the security bit within the RFID tag—no separate security steps to sensitize magnetic strips are required.